ashplosive/Games-Source-Code-/README.md

 # Games-Source-Code-
-Mini Games Source code and Source files
+Mini Games Source code and Source files are available in this repository.
+All files are in Python 3.